k0mpreni/wsl-config/README.md

 My ubuntu WSL config

 1 - Install [WSL + Ubuntu](https://docs.microsoft.com/en-us/windows/wsl/install-win10);
-2 - Open ubuntu app and create an account;
+2 - Open the Ubuntu app and create an account;
 3 - Install zsh in the ubuntu app: ```sudo apt-get install zsh``` and then run ```chsh``` , choose zsh and add ```if test -t 1; then exec zsh fi``` to the .bashrc file;